autumn-info-442a/team-e/HW2.md

 ## Log In

 On the *Explore* page, there are many interactions that a user can make.
 To start with, *Log in*.
 Clicking the log in button on the *Explore* page will navigate the user to the log in page, prompting them to enter an email and password.
 The user can then log in, and be routed to *Explore*.
 If the user doesn’t have an account, they can create an account by filling out a few questions.
+To log out of their account, the user simply needs to hit the log out button.

 <img src="/public/img/login.png" width="700">